zhouyuanzxcv/FTR/readme.md

 Once the data are preprocessed, we can run the algorithm on them or analyze the results.
 Note that the trajectory and subtype/stage results have been saved.
 Hence, these results can be directly visualized by loading the preprocessed datasets.

-To either run the algorithm or visualize the results, we need to first change the current directory to 'FTR', and then add the following paths in the command window.
+To either run the algorithm or visualize the results, we need to first change the current directory to 'FTR-main', and then add the following paths in the command window.

 ```
 addpath(genpath("FTR_code/"));